RicktoriousLimited/AIresearch/README.md

 }
 ```

-#### Live market pulse

-`GET /api/market-pulse.php` returns the cached market overview, watchlist,
-sector leaders, and headline summaries as JSON.
-Poll the endpoint from
-dashboards or cron jobs to mirror the offline market state without reloading the
-full UI.

 Supply an array via `documents` to analyse multiple snippets at once.
-Use the
-optional `include` field with any of `triples`, `synonyms`, `relations`,
+Use the optional `include`
-`entities`, `summary`, or `state` to limit the response payload.
-Provide the
+field with any of `triples`, `synonyms`, `relations`, `entities`, `summary`, or `state` to limit the
-`state` field from a previous response to incrementally extend the same
+response payload.
+Provide the `state` field from a previous response to incrementally extend the same
 knowledge graph with new documents over time.

-Every response now also contains a `dataset` object with:
+Every response also contains a `dataset` object with:

-- `rows` – prompt/response pairs covering cleaning, summarisation, keyword
+- `rows` – prompt/response pairs covering cleaning, summarisation, keyword extraction, and entity graph
-  extraction, and entity graph reconstruction workflows.
+  reconstruction workflows.
-- `schema` – machine-readable field descriptions, now enriched with canonical
+- `schema` – machine-readable field descriptions enriched with canonical relation metadata (type,
-  relation metadata (type, confidence, status, and provenance hints) to plug
-  directly into downstream tooling.
+  confidence, status, and provenance hints) to plug directly into downstream tooling.
-- `statistics` – record counts, average length, task distribution, and
+- `statistics` – record counts, average length, task distribution, and per-relation breakdowns to help
-  per-relation breakdowns to help size annotation or fine-tuning jobs while
-  spotting extraction skew early.
+  size annotation or fine-tuning jobs while spotting extraction skew early.

-Download the rows directly from the studio UI (JSON or CSV) or consume them via
+Download the rows directly from the workspace UI (JSON or CSV) or consume them via the API for
-the API for automated dataset generation.
+automated dataset generation.

 ### CLI